-The right-of-use asset is amortized using the straight-line method over the shorter of its estimated useful life and the lease term as follows:
+The right-of-use asset is amortized using the straight-line method over the lease term as follows:

 In years

 Land 20

-Building 5
+Building 5 - 7

 Lease liabilities

 At the commencement date of the lease, (which is when the underlying asset is available for use), the Bank recognizes lease liabilities measured at the present value of the lease payments payable over the lease term, discounted at the rate implicit in the lease if that can be readily determined.
 If that rate cannot be readily determined, the Bank shall use an incremental borrowing rate.